nikkikobako/MS1-Go-Vegan/README.md

 * The Challenge page can be accessed via the footer email icon on tablets and larger screens and via the navigation menu from any page

 ### Phase 1 Features <a name="phase1"></a>
-????Feature 1 - allows users X to achieve Y, by having them fill out Z ...
+1. Allows users X to achieve Y, by having them fill out Z ...
 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.